adriantrunzo/hrchallenges/README.md

-# puzzles
+# hrchallenges

-Once in a while I have time to work on coding puzzles.
-This repository contains my code (not necessarily solutions!) for them.
+This repository contains all of the code I have written for the challenges I have attempted on [HackerRank](https://www.hackerrank.com).
+Please note that you will find valid solutions here.
+Please don't just copy them!
+HackerRank has lots of helpful resources accompanying each problem.